-Developing control systems for medical applications poses particular challenges, some of which are unique to this field.
-Physiological systems involve a multitude of interacting subsystems and networks, with multiple feedforward and feedback loops, and interactions at many levels.
-The dynamics vary from one individual to another, and within the same individual over time.
-Many times important states can not be measured, and at times, not even estimated.
-Quantifying clinical objectives is another challenge, as they do not easily translate into the mathematical performance measures common in control systems theory.
+Developing control systems for medical applications poses significant challenges, some of which are unique to this field.
+Physiological systems involve a multitude of interacting subsystems and networks, with multiple feedforward and feedback loops.
+The dynamics vary both between different individuals, and within the same individual over time.
+Measurement and estimation of both inter- and intra-patient variability poses a major challenge in the development of efficient controllers for biological and medical systems.
+Furthermore, many of the important states of these systems cannot be measured, and at times cannot even be estimated.
+The quantification of clinical objectives is another challenge, as they do not easily translate into the mathematical performance measures common in control systems theory.

 J. B. Lee, E. Dassau, D. Seborg, F.J.
 Doyle III, “Model-Based Personalization Scheme of an Artificial Pancreas for Type 1 Diabetes Applications,” Proceedings of the American Controls Conference 2013.